BUPT-GAMMA/GammaGL/examples/rohehan/readme.md

 - Early stopping is used to prevent overfitting during training.
 - The `settings` in the RoHeGAT layer control the attention purifier mechanism, which ensures robustness against adversarial attacks by pruning unreliable neighbors.

-This implementation builds on the idea of using metapath-based transiting probability and attention purification to improve the robustness of heterogeneous graph neural networks (HGNNs)【5†source】.
+This implementation builds on the idea of using metapath-based transiting probability and attention purification to improve the robustness of heterogeneous graph neural networks (HGNNs).